 According to the text…

-• Explain your response: Give evidence from the text to support your answer.
+The author states that… - Explain your response: Give evidence from the text to support your answer.
 Remember to add your thoughts.

 This shows…